david-a-parry/region_finder/README.md

 # region_finder

 A python library for parsing and searching genomic intervals in memory.
+Also provides a means for randomly sampling intervals.

 ## Installation